 A quaint jazz bar, the club manages to cater to tourists whilst honouring its roots, despite its location in the heart of New Orlean’s rowdiest blocks.

-Seven nights a week, patrons can listen to some of the best local groups and solo musicians performing traditional New Orleans jazz standards like Mack the Knife or When the Saints Go Marching In.
+Seven nights a week – and some daytimes too – patrons can listen to some of the best local groups and solo musicians performing traditional New Orleans jazz standards like Mack the Knife or When the Saints Go Marching In.

 Fritzl’s offers amazing happy hour specials and a wide variety of drink and food options, making it a popular destination for visitors of the French Quarter.
 It’s managed to gain an international reputation by preserving the sound of traditional New Orleans jazz.